wmjoers/MicroBits/README.md

 ## Alarm (blocks)
 A motion detection alarm.
 * Press A+B
-* Place alarm before timer has reach zero.
+* Place alarm before timer has reached zero.
 * When the lock icon is shown, the alarm will go off if moved.

 ## Candle (blocks)